iden3/circom/mkdocs/docs/circom-language/tags.md

 ```

 ### Tags in signal arrays
 Every signal in an array has exactly the same tag value.
-Then, the tag is accessed directly from the array name instead of accessing from a particular signal in the array.
-Similarly to the previous erroneous example: if a particular position of the array is modified, then the tag value of the whole array cannot be modified at all.
+The tag is accessed directly from the array name instead of particular signal in the array.
+Similar to the previous erroneous example: if a particular position of the array is modified, then the tag value of the whole array cannot be modified at all.